Simone Gbagbo: The Kieffer Affair

 In July 2008 she was formally called for questioning by a French investigative judge, examining the April 2004 disappearance and presumed death in Abidjan of French-Canadian journalist Guy-André Kieffer.
 Kieffer was in Abidjan at the time, researching a story on political corruption and government involvement in the Ivorian Cocoa industry.
 He was last seen on the way to a meeting with Michel Legré, the brother-in-law of Simone Gbagbo.
 French judicial officials have arrested and are investigating Jean-Tony Oulaï, a former member of the Ivorian Secret Services, whom they detained in Paris in 2006.
-Jean-Tony Oulaï's driver at the time Berté Seydou, as well as Mr Kieffer's brother, have alleged that Mrs Gbagbo and former Ivorian Minister of Planning and Development Paul-Antoine Bohoun Bouabré have knowledge of the events surrounding Mr Kieffer's death, and that Oulaï is responsible.
+Jean-Tony Oulaï's driver at the time Berté Seydou, as well as Kieffer's brother, have alleged that Gbagbo and former Ivorian Minister of Planning and Development Paul-Antoine Bohoun Bouabré have knowledge of the events surrounding Kieffer's death, and that Oulaï is responsible.

 Legré was arrested in Abidjan in 2004 on suspicion of kidnapping and murder, but was provisionally released in 2005 and has since fled the country—or is in an unknown location.
 In April 2009, Simone Gbagbo was interviewed by two French magistrates concerning the Kieffer case.
 The AFP reported that the magistrates consider Legré, who they have in custody, their "chief suspect" and that neither the President nor Gbagbo "are suspected of being directly linked with Kieffer's disappearance."
 The French also planned interviews with Gbagbo's security chief Seka Yapo Anselme and Planning Minister Paul-Antoine Bohoun Bouabre.
 She filed a defamation lawsuit against Jean-Tony Oulaï regarding his charges against her.